and-kal/and-kal.github.io/README.md

 <h1 align="center">Hi 👋, I'm André and this is my page.</h1>
-<h2 align="center">Under my legal name I'm an aspiring web developer based in Leipzig, Germany.</h3>
+<h2 align="center">Under my legal name I'm a full-stack web developer based in Leipzig, Germany.</h3>
 <h2 align="center">Under my moniker Staxl I do music-related stuff.</h3>

-🔭 I've recently finished a [training programme at Digital Career Institute](https://digitalcareerinstitute.org/) for full-stack web developers and am now working as a Junior PHP Developer.
+🔭 I'm an alumni of the [Digital Career Institute](https://digitalcareerinstitute.org/) full-stack web developer programme and am currently working as a Junior PHP Developer.

-📌 At the moment I'm primarily learning **NextJS, SvelteKit, C#, and...
-PHP**.
+📌 At the moment I'm primarily learning **NextJS, SvelteKit, Haskell, Lisp, and still some PHP**.

-👾 I'm looking to collaborate on **web projects, microcontroller projects, A/V livecoding-related stuff, and real-time audio synthesis and algorithmic composition, fediverse stuff and other self-hosting stuff.**
+👾 I'm looking to collaborate on **web projects, microcontroller projects, A/V coding-related stuff, and real-time audio synthesis and algorithmic composition, self-hosting stuff.**

 👨‍💻 My projects are available at [https://github.com/and-kal/](https://github.com/and-kal/)

-💬 Ask me about **Supercollider and livecoding, Japanese noise rock music, or movies from the 1940s**.
+💬 Ask me about **algoraves and livecoding, Japanese noise rock music, or movies from the 1940s**.

 <h3 align="left">Connect with me:</h3>
 <p align="left">